-During the Reporting Year, the Group released 36.2 kg, 0.8 kg and 2.2 kg of nitrogen oxides, sulphur oxides, and particulate matter.
-Our goal is to minimize the air emissions in the long term as directional target and the Group will set achievable targets in future years.
+During the Reporting Year, the Group released a total of 36.9kg, 0.6kg and 2.1kg of nitrogen oxides, sulphur oxides, and particulate matter, respectively.
+The Group has set a target to reduce air emissions by 10% by FY2032 as compared with the baseline in FY2022.